 For some companies, the roles of UI and UX designer are combined.
 In fact, the role could also be combined with Product Design and even Web Development.
 Below are some common job titles along with typical salaries and job descriptions.

-UI Designers live in Adobe Creative Suite, using tools like Illustrator, InDesign and Photoshop to develop consistent visuals and concepts.
+UI Designers live in Adobe Creative Suite, using tools like Illustrator, InDesign and Photoshop to develop and prototype consistent visuals and concepts.
 In addition, companies rely on UI designers to stay abreast of current design trends, ensure consistency across all forms of media (web, mobile, etc.,) and collaborate with developers and product managers to bring web and mobile applications to life.

 UX designers interact with clients and customers to design and get feedback on their experience using a product or tool.
 They usually participate in research, concept design and wireframing.
 UX designers need stellar communication skills and empathy to communicate concepts to non-technical users as well as developers and engineers.